 How much money can I borrow?

 “How much money can I borrow” is generally the first question a client asks when looking to purchase a property.
-Doesn’t matter if it’s a residential property, investment, commercial property, construction loan or refinance…. it generally always comes back to this question.
+It doesn’t matter if it’s a residential property, investment property, commercial property, construction loan or refinance…. it generally always comes back to this question.

 However it is not essential that a client first speaks with a mortgage broker to understand approximate borrowing capacity if they do not wish to and here is how you can determine how much you can borrow on your own**.

 **Until a thorough assessment of an applicants personal situation and finances are completed by a qualified Mortgage Broker, the below “self guided” assessment should NOT be used to make any offer on a property, should not be used as a firm guide and should not be used in any capacity other than understanding what your potential borrowing capacity is.

 There are too many variables and lender policy to navigate to suggest a one size fits all!
 In addition to this, until a lender assesses an application, there is no guarantee finance will be offered.

 Method 1: The rule of 5 (or income ratio)

 This method is simple and not complex however is a very rough guide.
 You simply add up all your income (i.e. rental income, salary, both applicants) and multiple that by 5.
 This will provide a very rough indication!